 For outside rabbits, a first layer of ground cover such as: Corn kernels (Corbo), cotton (Cotton N Cotton), paper (Carefresh), cardboard (Card N Card), hemp fiber is well suited.
 In addition, a layer of straw must be added.
 Be picky when it comes to sawdust.
 Sawdust that is too dusty can irritate the airways of the animals.

 Rabbits are clean animals and also clean!
 They prefer to meet their needs in one fixed place in the residence and preferably in a corner.
 Be sure to keep the corners of the stay clear at the beginning.
 Once you find out in which corner the rabbits have made their toilet, place a rabbit toilet there .
 To help the rabbits with the toilet training, it is advisable to put the cots that the rabbits leave in other places in the toilet, especially in the beginning.
-In this way the animals know quickly enough what the intention is.
+That way the animals know what the purpose is quickly enough.
 In a large rabbit cage with a run you can also omit the floor cover and choose to only put floor cover in the toilet.
-This saves money and helps the animals clean the house even better!
+This saves money and helps the animals clean their house even better!

 PAY ATTENTION!
 Never use lump-forming cat litter!
 This can cause blockages in the intestines when it is eaten.

 Finally, the rabbit house must not be missing in the residence.
 Rabbits like to be able to withdraw visibility.
 They like to do this by lying under or in something.
 A house gives them the peace and quiet they need to be able to do their lunch at noon.
 A night loft is sufficient for the outside rabbits.

 To pet?
 Gladly!
 Lift?
 No thanks!